-(b) The number of farmers markets and the variety of products sold at farmers markets has increased significantly in the past ten years, adding millions of dollars to the state’s economy;
+(2) The number of farmers markets and the variety of products sold at farmers markets has increased significantly in the past 10 years, adding millions of dollars to the state’s economy;

-(d) Permit fees and requirements for farmers market vendors can vary widely from county to county and from one regulatory official to the other.
-Current food permit categories are not designed for farmers markets and their vendors, but rather for restaurants, grocery stores or concessioners;
+(4) Permit fees and requirements for farmers market vendors can vary widely from county to county and from one regulatory official to the other.
+Current food permit categories are not designed for farmers markets and their vendors, but rather for restaurants, grocery stores, or concessioners; and

 For purposes of this article:

 “Acidified food” means a low-acid food item to which acid or acid foods are added with a water activity of greater than 0.85 and a finished equilibrium of pH 4.6 or below.
 Acidified foods are considered potentially hazardous foods.

 “Delivered” means transferred to the consumer, either immediately upon sale or at a time thereafter.

 “Department” means the Department of Agriculture.

 “Farm and food product” means any agriculture, horticulture, agroforestry, animal husbandry, dairy, livestock, beekeeping, or other similar product, and includes potentially hazardous foods and nonpotentially hazardous food produced or manufactured therefrom.